 That’s because today’s most popular Medicare Supplement option, Plan F, will close its doors soon: As of 2020, insurers will no longer offer it to new enrollees.
 If you already have a Plan F policy, you can keep it.
 But premiums may rise more quickly as younger and healthier people aren’t added to the roles.

-Once Plan F is unavailable for new sign-ups in just over a year, the most comprehensive Medicare Supplement policy for first-time enrollees will be Plan G—and experts expect it to become even more popular than it is now.
+Once Plan F is unavailable for new sign-ups at the end of this year, the most comprehensive Medicare Supplement policy for first-time enrollees will be Plan G—and experts expect it to become even more popular than it is now.

 Here’s what you need to know about this coverage, how your plan choices are changing, and what your best moves are to protect your finances against crippling healthcare costs now and in the future.

 Original Medicare pays for only the first 80% of your doctor and hospital bills.
 A Medicare Supplement plan, commonly called a Medicare Supplement policy, picks up much of the slack, helping you cover out-of-pocket costs such as copayments, coinsurance, and deductibles.